The Mobile Market

 How Google Handles Ranking Pages of Identical Products on a Site (The SEM Post)

-This article is actually a little less intense than the others we’ve shared in this roundup, and it covers more of a niche topic.
+This article is actually a little less intense than the others we’ve shared in this roundup, and it covers more of a niche topic, the mobile market.

 The gist: a big concern in the world of SEO has always been duplicate content, particularly for E-Commerce sites with a range of similar products that are more than likely to appear on more than one landing page (i.e., overlapping categories) with the same content each time.